salwaElkaddaoui/ledmatrix/README.md

 ![ezgif com-gif-maker(1)](https://user-images.githubusercontent.com/32744801/113311610-c8ee9600-9309-11eb-8e24-2ac9fdf4a943.gif)

 <h2>Can I too make a led matrix like this one?</h2>
 Of course!
-A detailed project description is coming soon on [Hackster.io](https://www.hackster.io/salwaElkaddaoui), and you'll learn about the nuts and bolts of this project, including all the design choices I made along the way.
+A detailed project description is coming soon on [Hackster.io](https://www.hackster.io/salwaElkaddaoui).
+You'll learn about the nuts and bolts of the project, including all the design choices I made along the way.